torvalds/linux/Documentation/dev-tools/kgdb.rst

   * - 3
     - ``echo 1 > /sys/module/debug_core/parameters/kgdbreboot``
-    - Enter the debugger on reboot notify.
+    - Enter the debugger on reboot analtify.

-Kernel parameter: ``nokaslr``
+Kernel parameter: ``analkaslr``
 -----------------------------

 If the architecture that you are using enable KASLR by default,